Product

 An agent has explicit confidence thresholds and explicit escalation triggers: low model confidence, QA disagreement, sensitive intent detection (account closure, legal language, complaint), tool failure, or the customer explicitly asking for a human.
 When a trigger fires, the conversation is handed to a human with the full context: the conversation history, what the AI considered, why it escalated, what data it pulled, what action it was about to take.
 The human picks up with everything they need.
 They do not start over.

-Aeons, the UK supplements brand founded by Dr. Sarah Brewer, ran 4,881 fully autonomous AI replies in 42 days at 4.43 / 5 CSAT, higher than their own human team's 4.25.[8]
-Sixty percent of every inbound message, resolved by AI in autonomous mode, scored higher than the human baseline.
-That number is only meaningful because the other 40% were escalated cleanly with full context.
+Aeons, the UK supplements brand founded by Dr. Sarah Brewer, runs 63% of every customer message through AI at 4.39 / 5 CSAT, higher than their own team-wide average of 4.33.[8]
+Within that share, routine conversations close end to end with no human touch, and the higher-risk cases are AI-drafted then human-reviewed.
+The autonomous resolutions scored above the human baseline, and that only counts because the higher-risk conversations passed a human before they went out.
 A chatbot that resolved 95% of tickets but where a third of the resolutions were customers giving up would be a worse product, not a better one.

 How to test: "Open the human agent UI and show me a recent escalation.
 What does the human see?"
 If the human sees a fresh ticket with no AI history, the handoff fidelity is zero and the platform is built for deflection theatre, not resolution.